Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Computational Experiments

 \paragraph{Newsvendor.} For small samples ($N\!\in\![750,1500]$), PS is statistically significantly better than all individual policies (non-overlapping or barely overlapping CIs at multiple $N$), reflecting its ability to route contexts toward \textsc{PPt}–RF (best in Segment~A for small $N$) and \textsc{PP}–kNN (best in segment~B for small $N$).
 The magnitude of the gain in this regime is modest in absolute terms but comparable to the improvement obtained when moving from point-prediction to predictive-prescriptive baselines.
 As data size increases ($N\!>\!1500$), \textsc{PP}–RF dominates and PS rapidly converges to \textsc{PP}–RF (by $N\approx\!2000$).

-\paragraph{Shipment Planning.} PS gains become apparent once the training set exceeds $N\!\approx\!1000$, mirroring the pattern observed in \ref{subsec:rq1}: Segments~A/B favor \textsc{PP}–kNN, whereas Segment~C favors \textsc{PP}–RF in this data size regime.
-Improvements strengthen at $N\!\in\!\{3000,5000\}$: at $N=3000$, the 95\% CIs become disjoint and at $N=5000$ they slightly overlap.
-Since the problem is two stage with costly recourse ($p_{2}\!\gg\!p_{1}$), choosing the wrong policy is highly expensive in terms of cost, which affects average gains even as PS increasingly routes A/B to \textsc{PP}–kNN and C to \textsc{PP}–RF.
+\paragraph{Shipment Planning.} PS gains become apparent once the training set exceeds $N\!\approx\!1000$, mirroring the pattern observed in \ref{subsec:rq1}: Segments~A/B favor \textsc{PP}–kNN, whereas Segment~C favors \textsc{PP}–RF in this data size regime. {Improvements strengthen at $N\!\in\!\{3000,5000\}$ where the 95\% CIs only slightly overlap.} Since the problem is two-stage with costly recourse ($p_{2}\!\gg\!p_{1}$), choosing the wrong policy is highly expensive in terms of cost, which affects average gains even as PS increasingly routes A/B to \textsc{PP}–kNN and C to \textsc{PP}–RF.

-Across both tasks, PS yields statistically significant gains by learning partitions of the covariate space from cross-validation alone and finding the best candidate policy for each region.
+Across both tasks, PS yields significant gains by learning partitions of the covariate space from cross-validation alone and finding the best candidate policy for each region.
 Notably in the shipment setting, policies that are very weak on average and would be disregarded in general frameworks—such as \textsc{PP}–kNN and \textsc{PPt}–kNN—become useful: PS deploys them in segments where they excel (A/B) and defaults to \textsc{PP}–RF elsewhere (e.g., C), thereby improving overall performance.
+Illustrative examples of the OPTs being trained are in the Appendix \ref{appendix:illustrative}. { We note that some of the policies we consider—such as PP-kNN—are asymptotically optimal under standard assumptions: their expected loss converges to the optimal loss as the sample size grows \citep{BertsimasKallus2020}.
+However, these experiments demonstrate that, with limited data sizes, no single policy from our library achieved the optimal loss during testing, highlighting the benefit of PS.}